-This article tries to provide a definition of classroom interaction and how different approaches dealt with interaction to provide learning and teaching opportunities.
+This article tries to define classroom interaction and how different approaches dealt with interaction to provide learning and teaching opportunities.

 A shift in perspective